-There are two main types of lily to grow: Oriental and Asiatic.
+There are two main types of lily to grow: Oriental lily and Asiatic lily.
 Oriental lilies typically have large, fragrant pink flowers.
 They thrive in acid soils and so should be grown in containers of ericaceous compost.
 Asiatic lilies have a greater variety of colours including yellow, orange, red and almost-black, but they’re not scented and tend to be smaller than Oriental types.
 However they thrive in alkaline soil and are extremely hardy, so are easier to grow – simply plant the bulbs in the garden or in pots of peat-free multi-purpose compost.

 How to grow lilies

 Grow oriental lilies in acidic soil or ericaceous compost, and other types, including Asiatic and Turk’s cap lilies in neutral to alkaline soil or multi-purpose compost.
 All types need a sheltered sunny spot to thrive, and a deep pot if growing in containers.
-Plant bulbs from October to April.
+Plant lily bulbs from October to April.
 Stake taller varieties and protect all types from lily beetle.
 Allow the foliage to die down naturally after flowering.

 More on growing lilies: